pmahnke/mahnke-cocktails/recipe_processed/fog_cutter.md

 permalink: "/recipe/fog_cutter/"
 iconfile: fog_cutter
 stars: 4
-base_spirits: ['Light Rum', 'Pisco', 'Gin', 'Amontillado Sherry']
+base_spirits: ['White Rum', 'Pisco', 'Gin', 'Amontillado Sherry']
 youtube: "kMqIu6zPv9s"
-description: "A vintage tiki classic with a complex blend of spirits, including light rum, pisco, and gin, balanced with citrus and orgeat."
+description: "A vintage tiki classic with a complex blend of spirits, including White Rum, pisco, and gin, balanced with citrus and orgeat."
 excerpt: |
   The Fog Cutter is a vintage tiki cocktail frequently attributed to being invented by Victor Bergeron.
 It's a complex blend of spirits, citrus juices, and orgeat syrup, creating a refreshing and invigorating drink.
 date: 2025-09-26